Tunnelling depths and staging

-The TBMs will arrive at Kensington and will be transported back to site in North Melbourne to be reassembled in early 2020.
+The TBMS were transported back to site of Arden Station to be reassembled in early 2020.

-The first TBM arrived in Kensington in February.
-Joan broke through at the shaft at Childers Street, where the second TBM, Meg, is expected to arrive in early 2020.
+In February 2020, the first TBM arrived in Kensington.
+Joan broke through at the shaft at Childers Street, where the second TBM, Meg, later arrived in March.

-Before the TBM’s cutterhead ‘breaks through’ into the retrieval shaft, the shaft is filled with water to balance groundwater levels while the TBM constructs the final section of tunnel.
-The water is then drained and the TBM retrieved.
-Water will be pumped back to the water treatment plant at Arden Station site via the TBM.
+Before the TBM’s cutterhead 'broke through' into the retrieval shaft, the shaft was filled with water to balance groundwater levels while the TBM constructed the final section of tunnel.
+The water was then drained and the TBM retrieved.
+Water was then pumped back to the water treatment plant at Arden Station site via the TBM.

-The TBM cutterhead and front shield sections will be cleaned and disassembled using high pressure cleaners and hand tools before being removed from the retrieval shaft and loaded onto trucks using a crane.
+The TBM cutterhead and front shield sections were cleaned and disassembled using high pressure cleaners and hand tools before being removed from the retrieval shaft and loaded onto trucks using a crane.

-The rear (gantry) sections of the TBM will travel back to Arden Station through the constructed tunnel, and the rest of the oversized pieces were transported back at night by truck.
+The rear (gantry) sections of the TBMs travelled back to Arden Station through the constructed tunnel, and the rest of the oversized pieces were transported back at night by truck.

 North Melbourne to CBD

 In mid-May, TBM Joan launched from the Arden Station site and is now tunnelling towards Parkville and will eventually tunnel towards the CBD.
 Meg began her journey towards Parkville in June 2020.

 At the future Anzac Station in the Domain Precinct, TBMs Millie and Alice were assembled in the station box and launched separately to tunnel towards the new tunnel entrance at South Yarra.
 Millie was launched in April 2020, with Alice following in May.